BoraNy/BoraNy/README.md

 - 👋 Hi, I’m @BoraNy
-- 👀 I’m interested in GPS and C++
+- 👀 I’m interested in GPS and Programming
-- 🌱 I’m currently learning on Embedded Systems
+- 🌱 I’m currently working on Embedded Systems and Control Algorithm
 - 💞️ I’m looking to collaborate on GPS and Embedded System Computing
 - 📫 How to reach me nyvirakbora@gmail.com